Donna Auguste

 Donna Auguste (born 1958) is an African-American businesswoman, entrepreneur, and philanthropist.
 She was the co-founder, along with colleague John Meier, and chief executive officer (CEO) of Freshwater Software from 1996 to 2000.
 Prior to founding Freshwater Software, Auguste was a senior engineering manager at Apple Computer who helped to coordinate the development of the Newton personal digital assistant (PDA).
-Additionally, she was the senior director for US West Advanced Technologies, whereabouts she met John Meier and began seriously thinking about the creation of Freshwater Software.
+Additionally, she was the senior director for US West Advanced Technologies, whereabouts she met John Meier, and began seriously thinking about the creation of Freshwater Software.

 In 2000, she sold Freshwater Software to Mercury Interactive Corp. for $147 million.
 In the same year, she was recognized as one of the "25 Women Who Are Making It Big in Small Business" by Fortune Magazine.
 She also won the 2001 Golden Torch Award for Outstanding Woman in Technology.
 After returning to academia for a Ph.D. with the University of Colorado Boulder, Auguste was awarded the "eminent engineer" designation from the nation's oldest engineering honor society, Tau Beta Pi.

 Early life and education

 Donna Auguste was born in Texas but relocated to Louisiana and then to California where she attended college.
 She and her four sisters were raised by their mother.
 Since an early age, Auguste loved to tinker with household appliances.
 She would frequently take apart doorbells and disassemble other electrical appliances to understand the mechanics behind how they work.
 After graduating from high school, she enrolled in the electrical engineering and computer science (EECS) program at the University of California, Berkeley where she overcame many obstacles to earn her undergraduate Bachelor of Science degree in Electrical Engineering and Computer Science.
 Attending a program with a high concentration of male peers, Auguste was frequently ostracized and devalued by her colleagues.

-Auguste went on to become the first African-American women to attend the PhD program at Carnegie-Mellon University.
+Auguste went on to become the first African-American woman to attend the PhD program at Carnegie-Mellon University.